googlesamples/mlkit/android/automl/README.md

 ## Introduction

-This ML Kit Quickstart App demonstrates how to label images with an AutoML Vision Edge trained model, and also how to download models that are hosted within Firebase.
+This ML Kit Quickstart App demonstrates how to label images and objects with an AutoML Vision Edge trained model, and also how to download models that are hosted within Firebase.
 * [Read more about training an image classification model using AutoML Vision Edge model](https://firebase.google.com/docs/ml/automl-image-labeling)
 * [Read more about hosting models with Firebase Model deployment](https://firebase.google.com/docs/ml/manage-hosted-models)